 As of JPedal version 7.11 PDF Portfolio support, (a.k.a portable collections) has been added.
 This will allow you to open a PDF Portfolio file and interact with the files it contains.

 When opening a PDF Portfolio in the Viewer the file will be displayed in one of two ways depending on the display view specified in the file.
 These display views are Tile View and Detail View.
-Each of these views present the file information in different ways.
+Each of these views presents the file information in different ways.
 Tile View is the cleanest and clearest of the two views, Detail View display allows the most access to information about the file.

 The Views in general

 When you first open a portfolio file you will notice a few differences to the GUI compared to when a PDF or Image is open.
 PDF Portfolio files whilst having the PDF extension are not actually treated or displayed as PDFs which means there are parts of the GUI that have no function when a PDF Portfolio is open.
-For this reason the unused options are either disabled or hidden from view to make it clear what you can do with the file.
+For this reason, the unused options are either disabled or hidden from view to make it clear what you can do with the file.

 Common to both of the PDF Portfolio views are the following features.

-Right click on a file entry to display a menu with open or extract file options.
+Right-click on a file entry to display a menu with open or extract file options.

 Double click on a file entry to open the file.